The rules for what the Transportation Security Administration, or TSA, allows travelers to bring in their luggage can be confusing and overwhelming!

 Can I Bring Guns Firearms on the Plane With Me?

 You can’t carry on any kind of gun or firearm-related item.
-The Transportation Safety Administration restricts fliers from carrying on ammunition, BB guns, air guns, firearms, flare guns, or realistic replicas of guns, though these items can be checked.
+The Transportation Safety Administration restricts flyers from carrying on ammunition, BB guns, air guns, firearms, flare guns, or realistic replicas of guns, though these items can be checked.
 They must still be unloaded, placed in a locked, hard-sided container, and declared to your airline.

 Gunpowder and flares are not permitted in carry-on or checked luggage.